GuyMcKechnie/melsoft-clock/readme.md

 ## Setup and Usage

 No special setup is required.
 Simply open the `index.html` file in any modern web browser to see the clock in action.

+### Notes

+Please note that this readme file was written by myself and AI was used to improve the structure, layout, and language of the file.